WCTE/TriggerConfig/README.md

 ```python3 console.py```

 ```
 Welcome to the WCTE trigger configuration console.
-The default action is shown in square brackets.
+Version 1.0 The default action is shown in square brackets.
 Press enter to execute the default action.

 Enter command: [help]